amplience/dc-cli/docs/CONTENT-ITEM.md

 Imports content items from the specified filesystem location to the targeted Dynamic Content hub.

 Before importing content you must ensure that a valid [content type](#CONTENT-TYPE.md) exists in the destination hub for each content item.
+It is also recommended that you check that any content items to be imported are still valid if any changes have been made to your content type schemas.
+Please see [guidelines for making changes to a content type schema](https://amplience.com/docs/integration/refreshingcontenttypes.html#guidelines) for more information.

 ```
 dc-cli content-item import <dir>